 You would use this strategy when you believe the price of the underlying is either going to remain stable or rise, in the short term.
 The more aggressive approach involves purchasing the underlying and then selling out-of-the-money call options.
 The plan is, that you will reduce your entry price by the amount of option premium you receive - and if the price continues north, you will sell the shares at expiration date and also make a gain on them.

 There is greater financial risk involved with the more aggressive strategy.
-If the price of the stock drops instead of remains where it is, you may make a loss.
+If the price of the stock drops instead of remains where it is, you may make a loss, although this can be mitigated.
 If you choose to hang onto the shares in the hope of a price rebound, you can buy back the sold options and sell more at a lower strike price.
 This may not entirely offset the loss on the shares if the price fall is significant though.

 If understanding covered calls is important to you, you may wish to take a look at the Covered Calls Coaching program.